 If you don’t have a freezer full of ground venison, you soon should with the arrival of hunting season.
-Of course, if you aren’t big on wild game, you can always substitute ground beef, turkey, or bison.
+Of course, you will need deer hunting blinds to catch those swift creatures.
+If you aren’t big on wild game, you can always substitute ground beef, turkey, or bison.

 Over the years, I’ve worked at length to perfect this chili recipe – it’s got the right amount of hearty ingredients, plenty of heat, and deep flavors that always make this a game-day favorite.
 Cook up a big batch in the morning, put some beer on ice, invite friends over, and turn on the games – it’s time to enjoy this special season.